-Paragraph Description of the indicator Initial value 1.1.a.
-Qualified estimate of the proportion of Roma pupils in primary schools relative to all pupils in primary schools 3,5 % (2019/2020) 1.1.b.
+Paragraph Description of the indicator Initial value 1.1.a. .1.a.
+Qualified estimate of the proportion of Roma pupils in primary schools relative to all pupils in primary schools 1.1.b.
 Qualified estimate of the proportion of all Roma pupils educated according to the reduced outcomes of the Framework Education Programme for Primary Education in relation to all pupils educated in the same 24,2 % (2019/2020) 1.1.C.
 Of those in the 1st grade 14,5 % (2019/2020) 1.1.1.a.
 Setting a standard for the work of school counselling centres in terms of assessing special educational needs and adequate support for pupils with different living conditions and from different cultural backgrounds NO 1.1.1.b.
 Percentage of school counselling centres using the WISC-III diagnostic method 94,6 % (2017/2018) 1.1.1.C.
-Changing the regulations so that school counselling staff can carry out examinations of pupils directly in schools 1.1.1.d.
-Adopting measures to ensure systemic funding for staff positions in school counselling centres and to ensure regular availability of the positions in all schools 1.1.1.e. .d. school counselling centres and to ensure regular availability of the positions in all schools Adopting measures to secure the availability of social pedagogue / 1.1.1.f.
-Changing the curriculum for the education of pedagogical workers at all faculties of education to train them in the education of students with different cultural backgrounds and living conditions NO 1.1.1.g.
+Changing the regulations so that school counselling staff can carry out examinations of pupils directly in schools NO 1.1.1.d.
+Adopting measures to ensure systemic funding for staff positions in school counselling centres and to ensure regular availability of the positions in all schools 1.1.1.e.
+Adopting measures to secure the availability of social pedagogue / social worker positions in schools situated in socially excluded areas 1.1.1.f.
+Changing the curriculum for the education of pedagogical workers at all faculties of education to train them in the education of students with different cultural backgrounds and living conditions 1.1.1.g.
 Creating a comprehensive module in the system of continuing education for teaching staff in the area of methodological support in relation to Roma pupils NO 1.2.a.
 Proportion of Roma pupils in the compulsory year of preschool education in relation to all pupils in that year 3,51 % (2019/2020)